"Hamilton", American History, and the Importance of Heroes

 The real Alexander Hamilton also concluded that, “the establishment of a Constitution, in times of profound peace, by the voluntary consent of a whole people, is a prodigy.”
 He was absolutely right!

-This is why they also found it essential to add a provision for Freedom of Speech into the Bill of Rights.
+This is why the Founders also believed it was essential to add a provision for Freedom of Speech into the Bill of Rights.
 A society can only truly grow, they believed, when it provides a marketplace of ideas and an environment for healthy public discourse free from censorship or repression.
 Here, good ideas rise to the surface and bad ideas can be challenged.
 That's a profound idea!

 Unfortunately, today it’s not the bad ideas that are being challenged so much as the principles of Free Speech that make challenging them possible.
 That should trouble us.